-This Lab is intended to supplement Lab 1 and 2 of this Workshop series once that has been completed.
-The topology and IPv4 configuration should be left exactly as it was at the end of Lab 1 and 2.
+This Module is intended to supplement Module 1 of the IPv4 Workshop series once that has been completed.
+The topology and IPv4 configuration should be left exactly as it was at the end of Module 1.

 The routers used for this portion of the workshop must support IPv6.
 This is basically any IP Plus image from 12.2T onwards (IP Plus was renamed to Advanced IP Services for most platforms as from 12.3 mainline).
 As always, it is best to check the Cisco Feature Navigator www.cisco.com/go/fn to be absolutely sure which images set and platform supports IPv6.
 Unfortunately IPv6 is not part of the basic IP only or Service Provider IOS images used by most ISPs.